 FLASH code was designed to simulate thermonuclear flashes on a Cartesian, structured mesh.
 The mesh consists of cells that contain physical quantities such as density, pressure and temperature (also known as mesh variables).
 Each cell is assigned to a self-contained block.
 In the FLASH file layout, a block is stored in an HDF5 file and mesh variables are stored as 4D datasets in the file.

 In a FLASH simulation, the time spent on file I/O is a common bottleneck.
 Using collective I/O[1] improves I/O performance for HPC applications like FLASH.
-Current parallel HDF5 performs collective I/O on a single dataset and requires many I/O calls in FLASH simulations since there are frequently many variables accessed during each timestep.
+Current parallel HDF5 performs collective I/O on a single dataset and requires many I/O calls in FLASH simulations since there are frequently many variables accessed during each time step.
 Using the proposed collective I/O on multiple datasets will reduce the number of I/O calls.
 In an experimental study, Rob Latham, Chris Daley, etc.[2] have showed that the average time for writing a file is reduced by half when collective I/O on multiple variables is used:

 “The standard file layout approach (storing application data in multiple library objects), however, offers a slight performance trade-off.
 Each function call represents a relatively expensive I/O operation.
 All other factors aside, if the goal is to achieve the highest I/O performance a better approach would describe the entire application I/O pattern and then execute a single call.
 If the application places all mesh variables into a single I/O library object, as in the experimental file layout approach, then a single I/O library call could be issued to service all application variables instead of N separate calls.
 Experiments confirm that this approach does improve performance.”[2]